Connecthings/flutter-connecthings/README.md

 public class FlutterApp extends FlutterApplication
 ```

+### iOS

+If you meet a compilation error about the Flutter.framework duplicated, click on Runner, select **Targets>Runner>Build Phases**.

+Next click on **Embed Frameworks** and remove the **Flutter framework**.

-## GDPR
+## Being compliant with GDPR

-The plugin provides a set of methods to manage as best the user optins to be compliant to GDPR
+The following methods allow your application to be compliant to GDPR.

+You can find out more about this by reading our [GDPR tutorial](being-compliant-with-gdpr.html).

 ```dart
 try {